 \subsection{Speedup on Class-imbalance Data}

-We further evaluate the proposed method on class-imbalanced data, which is a common pattern in the real world but may raise non-trivial difficulties for model training~\cite{cui2019class,cao2019learning}.
-Specifically, we experiment on the aforementioned imbalanced CIFAR-10 and CIFAR-100, with similar protocols to the previous studies.
-Note that the validation datasets remain unchanged.
-Given that RHO-LOSS is superior to the other baselines, we primarily compare to it in the following studies.
+We further evaluate the proposed method on class-imbalanced data, a typical pattern in the real world while probably raising non-trivial difficulties for model training~\cite{cui2019class,cao2019learning}.
+Specifically, we experiment on the aforementioned imbalanced CIFAR-10 and CIFAR-100 using similar protocols to previous studies.
+The test datasets remain unchanged.
+Given that RHO-LOSS is superior to other baselines, we primarily compare with it in the following studies.
 We also add uniform sampling into comparison due to its implementation simplicity. \cref{tab:imbalance} presents the results.

 As shown, the proposed method still consistently outperforms uniform sampling and RHO-LOSS.
 In particular, the final accuracy achieved by our method is higher than RHO-LOSS.
 We also note that the gain in training efficiency becomes more significant as the imbalance ratio increases.
 The failure of RHO-LOSS is partially attributed to the less principled approximations.
-Another reason is that the holdout data for training the involved validation model is still class-imbalanced, so the resulting validation model is not good enough (e.g., with $68\%$ test accuracy on CIFAR-10 test data).
+Another reason is that the holdout data are still class-imbalanced, rendering the trained validation models biased.